hawkerboy7/dragify/README.md

 ## Planned functionality
 - Support IE
 - Support both horizontal and vertical placement (now only horizontal is fully supported)
-- Support removing
 - Support placing at the bottom of the parent container when the placed child is smaller than the child that was originally at that position
 - Support mobile

-## Planned functionality
-- Support IE
-- Support both horizontal and vertical placement (now only horizontal is fully supported)
 - Support removing
-- Support placing at the bottom of the parent container when the placed child is smaller than the child that was originally at that position
-- Support mobile

 ## Inspiration